coderefinery/cmake/_episodes/03-hello-world-cmake.md

 # Should be AVOIDED with CMake
 ```

+## Benefits by using CMake
+*(from the book "Mastering CMake",K. Martin, B.Hoffman, Kitware)*
+* The ability to search for programs, libraries and header files required by the software being built
+* The ability to build in a directory tree outside the source code directory tree
+* The ability to build complex custom commands for automatically generated files such as  SWIG wrapper generators
+* The ability to select optional components at configuration time
+* The ability to automatically generate workspaces and projects from a simple text file
+* The ability to switch between static and shared builds
+* Automatic generation of file dependencies and support for parallel builds on most platforms
+* The ability to test for byte-order and other hardware-specific characteristics
+* A single set of build configuration files that work on all platforms
+* Ability to build shared libraries on all platforms that support it
+* Ability to configure files with system-dependent information, such as the location of data files and other information

 - CMake looks for `CMakeLists.txt` and processes this file
 - CMake puts everything into `${PROJECT_BINARY_DIR}` and does not pollute `${PROJECT_SOURCE_DIR}`
 - We can build different binaries with the same source: